RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets:} We evaluate the proposed framework across four public datasets featuring three distinct radar types, namely MulRan~\cite{kim2020mulran}, Boreas~\cite{burnett2023boreas}, nuScenes~\cite{caesar2020nuscenes}, and Snail-Radar~\cite{huai2025snailradar}.
+\textbf{Datasets:} We evaluate the proposed framework across five public datasets, namely MulRan~\cite{kim2020mulran}, Boreas~\cite{burnett2023boreas}, nuScenes~\cite{caesar2020nuscenes}, Snail-Radar~\cite{huai2025snailradar} and HeRCULES~\cite{kim2025hercules}.
 For scanning radar-to-LiDAR place recognition, we employ MulRan as the primary benchmark.
 We follow the data split from~\cite{qi2025lrfusionpr} but additionally include `KAIST 01' and `KAIST 02' in the training set.
-Furthermore, Boreas is employed for cross-dataset generalization evaluation across two scenarios: Bor-Clear (clear-to-clear) and Bor-Snowy (snowy-to-clear).
-Both scenarios share the `2020-12-18-13-44' sequence as the database, while the query are `2021-09-14-20-00' and `2021-01-26-11-22', respectively.
-For single-chip radar-to-LiDAR evaluation, we adopt nuScenes with the data splits defined in~\cite{cait2022autoplace, qi2025lrfusionpr}.
-Finally, we benchmark 4D radar-to-LiDAR performance using Snail-Radar, following the data organizations of TransLoc4D~\cite{peng2024transloc4d} while excluding sequences not from autonomous driving scenarios.
+Furthermore, we conduct zero-shot evaluation on Boreas to assess cross-dataset generalization.
+To ensure a strict distribution shift, all Boreas data are strictly excluded from training to ensure the model generalizes to unseen sensors and locations.
+We define two distinct scenarios, Bor-Clear and Bor-Snowy.
+Both benchmarks utilize the ‘2020-12-18-13-44’ sequence as the database, while the query sequences are ‘2021-09-14-20-00’ and ‘2021-01-26-11-22’, respectively.
+For phased-array 3D radar-to-LiDAR evaluation, we adopt nuScenes with the data splits defined in~\cite{cait2022autoplace, qi2025lrfusionpr}, where the evaluated 3D radar is Continental ARS-408.
+We benchmark phased-array 4D radar-to-LiDAR performance using Snail-Radar, following TransLoc4D~\cite{peng2024transloc4d} while excluding non-autonomous-driving scenarios.
+The HeRCULES dataset is also utilized for 4D radar-to-LiDAR evaluation, with the `RiverIsland 01-02' sequences used for training and `SportsComplex 01-02' for testing.